The Physics of the Universe - Difficult Topics Made Understandable

 - Credit: Ute Kraus)

-Although the centre of a black hole is infinitely dense, the black hole itself is not necessarily huge, as is sometimes assumed.
-A black hole with the mass of our Sun, for example, would have a radius of about three kilometres (roughly two hundred million times smaller than the Sun), while one with the mass of the Earth would fit in the palm of your hand!
-It can grow bigger over time, however, as its gravity attracts more and more matter and even other black holes, and some do become massive.
+Although singularity at the center of a black hole is infinitely dense, the black hole itself is not necessarily huge, as is sometimes assumed.
+A black hole with the mass of our Sun, for example, would have a radius of just three kilometers (roughly two hundred million times smaller than the Sun), while one with the mass of the Earth would fit in the palm of your hand!
+Having said that, black holes can grow to great size over time as they assimilate more and more matter and even other black holes, and some do become extremely massive.

-Spinning and non-spinning black holes - click for larger version
+Long and short gamma ray bursts - click for larger version

 (Click for a larger version)